remmy300/remmy300/README.md

 ## 👩🏾‍💻 About Me

-I'm a creative and curious **Frontend Developer** passionate about building smooth, responsive, and accessible web apps.
-I specialize in **React** and enjoy working with clean UI libraries, animations, and API integrations.
+I'm a frontend developer passionate about intuitive user interfaces, clean code, and the React ecosystem.
+I love collaborating, learning, and turning ideas into delightful digital experiences.

 ---